mmahsereci/mmahsereci.github.io/_pages/about.md

-My research interests are stochastic optimization, numerical integration, probabilistic numerics, and statistic emulation.
-I am also an active contributor nd maintainer of open source software projects.
+My research interests are stochastic optimization, numerical integration, probabilistic numerics, and statistical emulation.
+I am also an active contributor and maintainer of open source software projects on GitHub.